 5. Te Moai Sunset

 For visitors and locals alike, it’s always a good time at Hani Hani’s.
 This popular restobar is a lively nightlife spot that also offers a full menu for dinner, as well as bar food.
-Fresh meat, fish, and other seafood are prepared on their special barbecue, but they also have good raw options like the house specialty of Ika Mata: prime cuts of fresh raw fish and ceviche combined with fruit and veggies.
+They prepare fresh meat, fish, and other seafood on their special barbecue.
+Good raw options are also available. like the house specialty of Ika Mata: prime cuts of fresh raw fish and ceviche combined with fruit and veggies.
 Decorated with a Polynesian theme and with an extensive drink menu, this is the place to be for a fun night out on the town.
 Cash only.

 7. Mahalo Terraza & Bistro

-This laidback but refined bistro takes traditional island and Polynesian dishes and ingredients and gives them its own unique twist with elegant platings and inventive combinations.
-Ceviche, filet of fish, shrimp curry, and other dishes are some of the house specialties, with a nicely paired wine menu to match.
+This laidback but refined bistro puts a unique twist on traditional island and Polynesian dishes.
+With elegant platings and inventive combinations, ceviche, filet of fish, shrimp curry, and other dishes are some of the house specialties, each with nicely paired wines.
 Located in an upscale bungalow with subdued Polynesian decor, Mahalo’s perfect setting (did we mention the ocean view dining terrace?) and delicious cuisine makes for a lovely date night spot.
 Their cocktails are especially refreshing.
-Accepts credit card.
+Accepts credit cards.

 8. Te Ra’ai